overlorde/overlorde/README.md

-🔭 Currently working on web apps and a fancy interpreter named lox.
+🔭 Currently working on two node based web apps and a java based fancy interpreter named lox.

  🌱 Learning typescript and backend engineering stuffs.

  👯 Looking to collaborate on open source projects -- primarily on web based backend/frontend framework/tool/library development.

- 💬 Ask me about programming languages , interpreters anything related from high level abstractions to low level stuffs.I would do my best to conduct sufficient research before answering your questions.
+ 💬 Ask me about programming languages , interpreters or anything related from high level abstractions to low level stuffs.I would conduct sufficient research before answering your questions.

  📫 How to reach me: mail @farhansaif488@gmail.com or farhansaif@iut-dhaka.edu.